grassrootseconomics/docs.grassecon.org/docs/commons/template.md

     4. Certificate Contract Managment: The Certificate Contract (Smart contract) registered and publish on the Ledger has a Manager that can edit the Mutable Information in the Certificate Contract.
 The default Manager is the Member that published the contract and who may transfer Managment to any Account on the Ledger and also remove themselves as an Manager.
 Managment can be transferred to a Smart Contract that enables different forms of voting etc.
     5. Revocation or Expiration: Attestation for a certificate can expire and or be revoked, and the history of attestation must be preserved on the Ledger.
     6. Finality: Once published and registered on the Ledger, the Immutable Properties of the Certificate cannot be changed.

+### Voucher

-2. **Voucher (Bilateral Instrument)** – a promise denominated in an agreed upon Unit of Account issued and accepted in exchange for money or in-kind and representing an assignable credit obligation of the Issuer.
+**Voucher (Bilateral Instrument)** – a promise denominated in an agreed upon Unit of Account issued and accepted in exchange for money or in-kind and representing an assignable credit obligation of the Issuer.
 The following are properties of Vouchers:
     1. Redemption Policy: If the acceptor/final holder of the Voucher presents it in payment to the Issuer, for goods or services supplied, it must be accepted in payment.
 Vouchers are only redeemable for payment of the Issuer's products and cannot be redeemed for cash.
     10. Digital Representation: The Voucher is digital and defined on a secure and immutable public Ledger, where members hold accounts.
 All transactions, Instruments, and accounts are transparent to the public who have access tokens to the Ledger or use other publicly viewable services such as a block explorer.
     2. Divisibility: Vouchers can be divided to a specified precision, as determined by the Issuer.
 This means that the holder of one Voucher can send a portion of the Voucher to another member, with the precision specified by the Issuer by a number of digits.